Trent Dilfer: Tampa Bay Buccaneers

-Dilfer's professional football career began when he was drafted by the Tampa Bay Buccaneers with their 1st pick in the 1994 NFL Draft (6th overall, and the second quarterback taken in the draft, after Heath Shuler and ahead of Perry Klein) after his junior season at Fresno State.
-When the Indianapolis Colts passed on Dilfer in the draft in favor of Trev Alberts, ESPN Draft expert Mel Kiper, Jr. heavily criticized their decision.
+Dilfer's professional football career began when he was drafted by the Tampa Bay Buccaneers with their first pick in the 1994 NFL Draft (sixth overall, and the second quarterback taken in the draft, after Heath Shuler and ahead of Perry Klein) after his junior season at Fresno State.
+When the Indianapolis Colts passed on Dilfer in the draft in favor of linebacker Trev Alberts, ESPN Draft expert Mel Kiper, Jr. heavily criticized their decision.
 This led to Colts GM Bill Tobin responding on television by asking "Who in the hell is Mel Kiper" and challenged Kiper's credentials to evaluate the draft.
 This exchange is often shown as one of the classic moments of ESPN draft coverage.

 Enlisted as the starter in his second year, after seeing spot duty in his rookie year, Dilfer struggled during what was still a dark period for the Buccaneers as a whole, when in 1995 he threw only 4 touchdown passes but 18 interceptions.
 The following year, he showed moderate improvement by upping his touchdown production, but failed to improve his turnover numbers (recording a career-high 19).

 The following season, a year that Tampa's offense was aided by the arrival of rookie Warrick Dunn and the emergence of Mike Alstott, Dilfer was the first Tampa Bay quarterback to ever go to the Pro Bowl, which some say was a reward for a highly efficient season in the Buccaneers' limited offense.
 In the first 12 games of that year Dilfer passed for 2213 yards, 19 touchdowns and five interceptions.
 However, Dilfer's performance was perceived to decline in his last four games.
 In the playoffs, the Buccaneers defeated their NFC Central rivals, the Detroit Lions, before losing to their long-time division rivals, and defending Super Bowl champions, the Green Bay Packers.
 While with the Bucs, he won more games than any quarterback in franchise history and took the team to their first playoff game in 15 years.

-In a 1995 game against Minnesota at the Metrodome, Dilfer was ejected for throwing a punch at Vikings defensive lineman John Randle.
-In NFL history, he was the only quarterback by far to be ejected.
+In a 1995 game against Minnesota at the Metrodome, Dilfer was ejected for throwing a punch at Vikings defensive lineman John Randle, making him only the second NFL quarterback to be ejected from a game (Fran Tarkenton of the Vikings was the first quarterback to be ejected after he was thrown out of a 1974 game against the New England Patriots, which coincidentally also took place in Minnesota).

 Dilfer threw for 21 touchdowns with the Tampa Bay Buccaneers in both the 1997 and the 1998 NFL seasons.
 In the 1996–1999 NFL seasons, with the Tampa Bay Buccaneers, Dilfer averaged 2,729 yards a season and had a total of 58 touchdowns.
 His inconsistent play continued and in Week 10 of 1999, he was injured severely, missing the rest of the season.
+In 76 games as a starter for Tampa Bay, he went 38-38, with his wins being the most for a Buccaneer quarterback.